ITA-Dnipro/Dp-207_Python/documentation/SRS.md

 - If the city exists, the list of 20 restaurants with detailed information is shown;
 - If there are more than 20 restaurants are parsed, users can press the "Next Page" button to see the next 20 restaurants;
-- If users want to go back to the previous page, "Previous Page" button must be pressed;
+- If users want to go back to the previous page, "Previous Page" button must be pressed.

 4. Restaurants application
    <br>